Clues on the presence and segregation of very massive stars in the Sunburst Lyman-continuum cluster at z=2.37: Introduction

-In this paper, we present for the first time convincing spectroscopic evidence for the presence of VMS in a stellar cluster at cosmological distance ($z$=2.37, \citealt{vanz_sunburst,vanz22_CFE}).
-The host galaxy is dubbed {\tt Sunburst} \citep[][]{rivera19, rivera17}, and Lyman continuum (LyC) radiation is detected from the same clumpy regions which are showing the presence of VMS.
-Those massive stars in the center of the stellar cluster are significant producers of LyC radiation and hence are the main culprits for creating porous interstellar medium (ISM) enabling LyC escape.
-For purpose of this work, we perform a comprehensive analysis of deep VLT/MUSE, X-Shooter and synthetic spectra with aim to confirm presence of VMS.
-Additionally we investigate the existence of the segregation of VMS by modeling the morphology of the young massive star cluster (YMC) hosted in the {\tt Sunburst} galaxy.
+We present convincing spectroscopic evidence for VMS in a stellar cluster at cosmological distance for the first time ($z$=2.37; \citealt{vanz_sunburst,vanz22_CFE}).
+The host galaxy is called {\tt Sunburst} \citep[][]{rivera19, rivera17}, and Lyman continuum (LyC) radiation is detected from the same clumpy regions in which the VMS were detected.
+These massive stars in the center of the stellar cluster are significant producers of LyC radiation, through which a porous interstellar medium (ISM) is created that enables LyC escape.
+For the purpose of this work, we performed a comprehensive analysis of deep Very Large Telescope (VLT) / Multi Unit Spectroscopic Explorer (MUSE), X-shooter, and synthetic spectra with the aim to confirm the presence of the VMS.
+Additionally, we investigated whether VMS are segregated by modeling the morphology of the young massive star cluster (YMC) that is hosted in the {\tt Sunburst} galaxy.

 The paper is organized as follows.
 In Section \ref{sec:Sunburst} we briefly describe the {\tt Sunburst} galaxy and the available observational data.
-In Section \ref{sec:VMS} we analyze the spectral signatures of very massive stars using MUSE/IFU and X-Shooter observations in combination with the latest evolutionary models and synthetic spectra.
-In Section \ref{sec:morpho} we discuss the morphological properties of the YMC (dubbed 5.1) and the possible segregation of the (very) massive stars in its central parts.
+In Section \ref{sec:VMS} we analyze the spectral signatures of very massive stars using MUSE/IFU and X-shooter observations in combination with the latest evolutionary models and synthetic spectra.
+In Section \ref{sec:morpho} we discuss the morphological properties of the YMC (called source 5.1) and the possible segregation of the (very) massive stars in its central parts.
 We present our conclusion in Section \ref{sec:Summ}.

 We assume a flat cosmology with $\Omega_{M}$= 0.3, $\Omega_{\Lambda}$= 0.7 and $H_{0} = 70$ km s$^{-1}$ Mpc$^{-1}$.
 Within this model, one arcsec at $z=2.37$ corresponds to a projected physical scale of 8200 parsec.
 All magnitudes are given in the AB system.